People

 Xiaotong Ding

-Xiaotong is a Principal Software Engineer at IFI.
-He graduated with a Master of Science degree in computer science and a Master of Science degree in mechanical engineering, both from New Jersey Institute of Technology.
+Xiaotong graduated with a Master of Science in computer science and a Master of Science in mechanical engineering, both from the New Jersey Institute of Technology.
 He is currently working on Aladdin, AIMS, and Telelab using full-stack technology.
-Since joining IFI in 2021, he has been a co-author for seven peer-reviewed journal papers.
+Since joining IFI in 2021, he has been a co-author on seven peer-reviewed journal papers.

 Aarman Jamiluddin

-Aarman is a high school student who loves to code.
-He has a huge passion in AI.
-He has completed four Kaggle Courses related to machine learning and data science and have created impressive projects using generative AI.
-He also enjoys programming in HTML, CSS, and JavaScript and using React to create Web pages.
-Currently, he teaches programming and is working on building image classification models.
-He also builds an exciting project related to an AI tool that teachers can use to enhance their classes.
+Aarman is a high school student who loves to code, with a huge passion for AI.
+He has completed four Kaggle courses related to machine learning and data science and created impressive projects using generative AI.
+He also enjoys programming in HTML, CSS, and JavaScript, and uses React to create web pages.
+Currently, he teaches programming and is working on image-classification models, including an exciting project about an AI tool that teachers can use to enhance their classes.

 Andriy Kashyrskyy

-Andriy is a software engineer and data scientist at IFI, working on the NexLAB project that aims to support learning and research by linking data across experiments and providing visual analytics for scientific inquiry.
+Andriy works on the NexLAB project, which supports learning and research by linking data across experiments and providing visual analytics for scientific inquiry.
 He recently graduated from Minerva University with a Bachelor's Degree in computer science, arts, and humanities.
 Andriy is originally from Ukraine.

 Koalani Okada